arista-eosplus/ztpserver/docs/tips.rst

 .. code-block:: yaml

     a:b is INVALID YAML
-    a: b is VALID YAML options
+    a: b is VALID YAML syntax

 Check out `YAML syntax checker <http://yamllint.com/>`_ for more.

 How do I disable / enable ZTP mode on a switch
 ``````````````````````````````````````````````

 By default, any switch that does not have a ``startup-config`` will enter ZTP mode to attempt to retrieve one.
-(EOS 3.7 or later for fixed, EOS 4.10 or later for modular switches)  In ZTP mode, the switch sends out DHCP requests on all interfaces and **will not forward traffic** until reloaded out of ATP mode.
+This feature was introduced in EOS 3.7 for fixed devices and EOS 4.10 for modular ones.
+In ZTP mode, the switch sends out DHCP requests on all interfaces and **will not forward traffic** until it reboots with a config.

-To cancel ZTP mode in order to manually login and configure a switch, login as admin and type ``zerotouch cancel``.  **This will trigger an immediate reload** of the switch, after which it will be ready to configure manually.
-At this point, if you ever erase the startup-config and reload, ZTP will attempt to retrieve a configuration, again.
+To cancel ZTP mode, login as admin and type ``zerotouch cancel``.  **This will trigger an immediate reload** of the switch, after which the switch will be ready to configure manually.
+At this point, if you ever erase the startup-config and reload, the switch will edn up ZTP mode again.

-To completely disable ZTP, during ztp, login as admin and type ``zerotouch disable``.  **This will trigger an immediate reload** of the switch.
-Afterward the switch will boot with an empty startup-config.
-If you wish to re-enable ZTP, go to configure mode and add ``Arista(config)#zerotouch enable``.
-The next time you erase the startup-config and reload the switch, ZTP will attempt to configure it for you.
+To completely disable ZTP mode, login as admin and type ``zerotouch disable``.  **This will trigger an immediate reload** of the switch after which the switch will will be ready to configure manually.
+If you wish to re-enable ZTP, go to configure mode and run ``zerotouch enable``.
+The next time you erase the startup-config and reload the switch, the switch will end up ZTP mode again.

-.. note: vEOS instances come with a, minimal, startup-config so they do not boot in to ZTP mode by default.
+.. note: vEOS instances come with a minimal startup-config so they do not boot in to ZTP mode by default.
 In order to use vEOS to test ZTP, enter ``erase startup-config`` and reload.

 How can I test ZTPServer without having to reboot the switch every time?
 ````````````````````````````````````````````````````````````````````````